Lubieerror/Steam-Deck-Ubisoft-Rockstar-and-EA-Launcher-Deduplication-Script-for-Steam-Prefixes/README.md

 7. Now launcher folders are located in compatdata/Launchers.

-Script doesn't interfere with save games, they are stored in different locations.

 Please consider - for the script to work launchers must be installed in their default path.